Particular/docs.particular.net/servicecontrol/troubleshooting.md

 ---
 title: ServiceControl Troubleshooting
 summary: Troubleshooting ServiceControl installation and common issues
+component: ServiceControl
-reviewed: 2023-07-07
+reviewed: 2024-07-19
 ---

 > [!NOTE]
 > Many issues can be resolved by upgrading to the [latest version of ServiceControl](https://particular.net/downloads) and by ensuring the host meets the minimum [general hardware considerations for ServiceControl](/servicecontrol/servicecontrol-instances/hardware.md#general-recommendations).

-## Check the configuration via ServiceControl Management
+## Check configuration

-Open ServiceControl Management and review the instance configuration.
-The user interface presents basic installation information for each instance of the ServiceControl service installed.
-To review the application configuration file for a specific instance click the installation path and then locate `ServiceControl.exe.config` from the Explorer window.
+Review the instance configuration for each instance:

+* Windows services store configuration in an `*.exe.config` file next to the executable, which can be found in ServiceControl Management by clicking on the Installation Path and opening the configuration file from Windows Explorer.
+* Container instances load all configuration from environment variables.

 ## Service stops unexpectedly

+ServiceControl instances are configured to stop when essentialy dependencies (such as the message transport) are unavailable for too long, so that administrators are notified of the problem.

-The ServiceControl Windows Services are configured for automatic restart via Windows Service recoverability policy.
+ServiceControl Windows Services are configured for automatic restart via Windows Service recoverability policy.
 The services are restarted after 1 minute of the unplanned shutdown.

 ## Service fails to start

 There are various reasons that can cause the ServiceControl Windows Service fail to start.
+Details can be found in the [ServiceControl logs](logging.md).

-If a critical exception is thrown at service start up this is reported via an error message in the `Application` Windows Event Log.
-Additional information may also be present in the [ServiceControl logs](logging.md).
+In Windows applications, critical exception thrown at service start up will be reported via an error message in the `Application` Windows Event Log.

-## The port is already in use
+## The port is already in use (Windows)

 When adding a ServiceControl instance the configured port number is checked to ensure it is available.
 This is not infallible though as another application or service that uses the same port may not be running at the time the service is added.